Huotes/CommitMaker/README.md

 When Steven Seagal kills a ninja, he only takes its hide.
 When Chuck Norris kills a ninja, he uses every part.

 Chuck Norris did in fact, build Rome in a day.

+Programming today is a race between software engineers striving to build bigger and better idiot-proof programs and the Universe trying to produce bigger and better idiots.
+So far the Universe is winning.